happner/happner/docs/configuration.md

 `host` - The host (ip/interface) for __this__ MeshNode to listen on.<br/>
 `port` - The port to listen on.<br/>
+`secret` - Simple authentication.
+Other MeshNodes and browser clients use this secret to authenticate.</br>
 `authTokenSecret` - Used to encrypt the session webtoken. <br/>
-`systemSecret` - Simple authentication.
-Other MeshNodes and browser clients use this secret to authenticate.</br>
 `setOptions.noStore` - Flag to enable/disable storage of messages and calls between MeshNodes.<br/>
 `setOptions.timeout` - Timeout for remote messaging and method calls.<br/>